 You may be surprised to see this on the list as this fairly short 9-mile trek appears to be just that; a short 9-mile trek.
 Hikers start off by sauntering through a beautiful mountain meadow full of scenic wildflowers.
 The views get even nicer as you pass through lush forests, shimmering lakes and breathtaking views.
 But this trail quickly becomes intimidating even for the experienced climbers.

 The real challenge begins when you come upon the 2,800 foot vertical Muir Snowfield climb.
 Cold, snowy and vertical; this challenging part of the hike is also met with unpredictable weather.
 In fact the most dangerous part of this trek may in fact be the vicious storms that blow in off the Pacific Ocean without warning.
 Around 100 climbers have slipped, fallen or become frozen while trying to climb this hike.
 The close up views of Mount Rainer are spectacular though and the scenery along the way is breathtaking.
-Did we happen to mention that Mount Rainer is also an active volcano?
+Did we happen to mention that Mount Rainier is also an active volcano?

 4. The Snowmen Trek -Bhutan